Dotneteer/spectnetide/Documentation/Scripting/AddressTrackingState.md

 # AddressTrackingState class

-This class represents tracking information in regard to memory.
+This class represents tracking information regarding memory.
 The scripting engine ([`SpectrumVm`](SpectrumVm) and [`CpuZ80`](CpuZ80) classes) use this type to track operation execution, memory reads and memory writes.